 Subtitles and Transcript

-04:41 And so here's the periodic table.
-And I absolutely love the periodic table.
-Every year for the incoming freshman class at MIT, I have a periodic table made that says, "Welcome to MIT.
-Now you're in your element."
-And you flip it over, and it's the amino acids with the PH at which they have different charges.
+4:53 And you flip it over, and it's the amino acids with the pH at which they have different charges.
 And so I give this out to thousands of people.
-And I know it says MIT, and this is Caltech, but I have a couple extra if people want it.
-And I was really fortunate to have President Obama visit my lab this year on his visit to MIT, and I really wanted to give him a periodic table.
-So I stayed up at night, and I talked to my husband, "How do I give President Obama a periodic table?
+And I know it says MIT and this is Caltech, but I have a couple extra if people want it.
+I was really fortunate to have President Obama visit my lab this year on his visit to MIT, and I really wanted to give him a periodic table.
+So I stayed up at night and talked to my husband, "How do I give President Obama a periodic table?
 What if he says, 'Oh, I already have one,' or, 'I've already memorized it?'"

-08:15 But it's basically -- you can pull one out of a billion.
-You can make lots of amplifications to it.
+8:15 But basically you can pull one out of a billion, and make lots of amplifications to it.
 Basically, you make an amplification in the lab, and then you get it to self-assemble into a structure like a battery.
 We're able to do this also with catalysis.
-This is the example of photocatalytic splitting of water.
+This is the example of a photocatalytic splitting of water.
 And what we've been able to do is engineer a virus to basically take dye-absorbing molecules and line them up on the surface of the virus so it acts as an antenna, and you get an energy transfer across the virus.
-And then we give it a second gene to grow an inorganic material that can be used to split water into oxygen and hydrogen that can be used for clean fuels.
-And I brought an example with me of that today.
+And then we give it a second gene to grow an inorganic material that can be used to split water into oxygen and hydrogen, that can be used for clean fuels.
+I brought an example of that with me today.
 My students promised me it would work.
 These are virus-assembled nanowires.
 When you shine light on them, you can see them bubbling.
 In this case, you're seeing oxygen bubbles come out.

 10:13 Thank you.